One of Vancouver’s oldest martial arts membership says it is grappling with declining membership as younger humans flip to different pastimes.

 The brief suspension of modern-day technology appears natural at Hon Hsing.

-Not best are ancient art bureaucracy being taught; its clubhouse hearkens to a distinct time.
+Not best is ancient art bureaucracy being taught, but its clubhouse hearkens to a distinct time.

 A nearly existence-sized shrine to the club’s ancestor overlooks the space.